 Remember to properly attribute whatever item it is you are using - whether it is under copyright, in the public domain, or a linked resource.

 Copyright infringement has serious implications, so please make prudent decisions and seek help when you have questions - whether it be about something you would like to or have been asked to copy or to post to a course website, or otherwise.
-Please contact Gen Ed Associate Director Laura Hess with any questions or concerns.
+Please contact Gen Ed Acting Director Laura Hess with any questions or concerns.

 - Columbia University Libraries Copyright Advisory Office, Model Permission Letters.

 - Office for General Counsel, Copyright and Fair Use.

 - U.S. Copyright Office, Copyright Law of the United States of America.